 Landlubbers can participate in a lantern lit Ghost Walk or ride in a surrey pulled by a mule with Katie of the Old South Tour and Carriage Company.
 Historical Southport Bicycle Tours are available as well.
 Just contact Emma at The Adventure Kayak Company in the 800 block of N. Howe Street.
 If you prefer to stroll the tree lined streets there are a number of sites you will not want to miss.
 Southport’s oldest churches, The Chapel of Cross at St. Philip's on E. Moore Street and Trinity United Methodist Church on E. Nash Street are lovely to behold yet distinctly different.
 You can visit The Grove at Franklin Square Park on Howe Street where the low walls were constructed of ballast stones used in ships more than 100 years ago.
 Stroll to Keziah Memorial Park on W. Moore Street where the main attraction is the Indian Trail Tree estimated to be more than 800 years old.
 You will find a free library here where you can take a book, leave a book.
 At the corner of Nash and Rhett Streets you will find the Old Brunswick Jail and across Rhett Street, the Old Smithville Burial Ground.
 Then head back to Waterfront Park at Bay and Howe Streets and relax on the swings while taking in the gorgeous water views.

 Oak Island, NC Attractions

 It should come as no surprise that most of the attractions on Oak Island, NC are nature related.
 Though the island has quite a large year round population, it is a family vacation destination.
-You will find no neon here, however.
+You will find little neon here, however.
 What you will find is uncrowded beaches, fishing piers, nature trails, nature centers, lighthouse tours, outdoor arts festivals and more